Safeguarding personal information

 adopted under the Gramm-Leach-Bliley

 Act or the Health

-Insurance Portability and Accountability Act (HIPAA), (click on the HIPAA
+Insurance Portability and Accountability Act (HIPAA) does not need to

 Requirements for safeguarding data

-includes the following and will be considered in compliance
+program includes the following and will be considered in compliance

 with the requirements to maintain reasonable safeguards to protect